 A Drone Injury Attorney Can Help

-If you or someone you love suffered a TBI when hit by a drone, or were injured by a drone in any way, contact our drone injury attorneys at the Blumenshine Law Group for a free consultation.
+If you or someone you love suffered an injury when hit by a drone, contact our drone injury attorneys at the Blumenshine Law Group or (312) 766-1000 for a free consultation.

 We keep updated on this new and developing area of the law as more drones are used for more things causing more and more injuries.